enanomapper/tutorials/Added ontology terms/README.md

 * Most ontologies include bits from other ontologies; and,
 * Some ontologies do not just have core concepts, but enumerate hundreds or thousands of instances.

-Therefore, we select parts of ontologies.
+The first reason has to do with maintainability.
+For example, what happens if two ontologies we import both import a third ontology, which import do we then take? eNanoMapper has chosen to always take the upstream version of the ontology.
+Besides resolving multiple imports of that third ontology, we now also have more control over which version we use.
+The situation is comparible to dependency resolution in software development.

+The second reason has to do with controlling the FAIR-ness of the eNanoMapper ontology.
+For example, we want to ensure that terms important to the nanosafety field are not too hard to find.
+Therefore, the size of the ontology matters.

+For these reasons, we select parts of ontologies (a full description of the design decision can be found in the eNanoMapper ontology publication).
 In order to perform this slicing we need a tool that can do this slicing and we need to instruct this slices which bits to keep.

 # The configuration file